-Because of constant water pressure, it is important that homeowners have a working pressure regulating device installed on their home.
-Often, the city water pressure coming into the home is above the safe PSI of 50-80.
-If the pressure is high in the home, it poses a risk to all freshwater systems and can cause leaks, burst fixtures and water heaters leading to floods.
+Because of constant water pressure, it is important that homeowners have a working pressure regulating device installed.
+Often, the city water pressure that comes into the home is above the safe PSI of 50-80.
+If the pressure is high in the home, it can cause leaks, burst fixtures, and water heaters leading to floods.

-Pressure regulating devices are installed at the home and adjust the pressure from the city distribution before it comes into the home.
+To prevent this, pressure regulating devices are installed to adjust the pressure before it comes into the home.
 Plumbers recommend a PSI at 75 for the best performance and safe pressure.

-Homeowners that have a gas leak (signs of gas leak link) should take all safety measures and contact a licensed professional plumber to perform detection and repair.
+Homeowners that notice signs of a gas leak should take all safety precautions and contact a licensed plumber to perform detection and repair.
 If a gas leak is not properly repaired, SDG&E can interrupt your natural gas service with a lockout.

 When Do You Call a Residential Plumber?